Last updated: Aug. 23, 2016

 Note: If your theme uses LESS rather than CSS, the LESS stylesheet(s) is in the /styles directory.
 Your theme should use either CSS or LESS, not both.
 If both exist, the CSS file will be ignored.

 - HTML template files for each of the different header types

-- partials (directory): Contains custom partials used on the pages (note that if you do not edit the default partials, they aren't included in the Zip file.
-Only customized partials are included).
+- partials (directory): Contains custom partials used on the pages (note that ).

 - images (optional directory): You can either place your images in this directory, or keep them at the root.
 Just be sure to refer to them correctly.

 - styles (if using LESS): Contains the stylesheet(s) for the theme.
 If you use color variations, your theme will have more than one stylesheet.